Tom Curran (cricketer): International cricket

 Eligible to play for South Africa, Zimbabwe or England, Curran was selected for the England Performance Programme squad in September 2015; he completed his residential qualification for England in October 2015.
 He received his first call-up to a full English squad in February 2017, for the One Day International (ODI) tour of the West Indies, as cover for Jake Ball.

 In June 2017, Curran was named in England's Twenty20 International (T20I) squad for their series against South Africa.
 He made his T20I debut for England against South Africa on 23 June 2017 at Taunton, taking 3 wickets for 33 runs, including a wicket in his first over.
 He was named in England's ODI squad for their next series, against the West Indies, and made his ODI debut against the West Indies on 29 September 2017.

 In November 2017, Curran was added to England's Test squad as a replacement for Steven Finn for the Ashes series in Australia.
 Prior to the fourth Test, starting at the MCG on Boxing Day, Curran was named as a replacement for the injured Craig Overton, giving him his Test debut.
 During his debut Test, he had dismissed David Warner, caught at mid-on for 99.
 However, TV replays showed that Curran had over-stepped and a no-ball was called.
 Warner returned to complete his century and Curran finished the day wicketless.
 He was the third England bowler in four years, after Ben Stokes and Mark Wood, to miss out on a maiden Test wicket because of a no-ball.
 His first wicket in Tests was Steve Smith.

 Curran was named in England's squad for the 2019 Cricket World Cup, but was one of two players – along with Liam Dawson – to be unused, as England went on to win the tournament.

-On 9 July 2020, Curran was included in England's 24-man squad to start training behind closed doors for the ODI series against Ireland, and was later was named in England's squad for the series.
+On 9 July 2020, Curran was included in England's 24-man squad to start training behind closed doors for the ODI series against Ireland, and was later named in England's squad for the series.
 He went on to play in four of England's six ODIs and all six of their T20Is that summer, taking a total of four wickets.

 In September 2021, Curran was named as one of three travelling reserves in England's squad for the 2021 ICC Men's T20 World Cup.
 The following month, he was added to England's main squad for the World Cup, replacing his brother, Sam, who was ruled out due to a back injury.